open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 ### Code

-Please save the following code as `app.ts|js`.
-If you are using Typescript kindly run following command
+If you are using TypeScript, then run following command:

 ```shell
 tsc --init
 ```

+Create `app.ts|js` and add the following code to the file:

 {{< tabs TypeScript JavaScript >}}